NAIT-CNT-CMPE2250-1252-A01/NAIT-CNT-CMPE2250-1252-Template/README.md

 ## C File Templates

-The main directory of this repository contains ```Library Template.c``` and ```Main Template.c```.
+The course LMS contains ```Library Template.c``` and ```Main Template.c```.
 These should be used as the starting points for your main.c project files and your various library c files.
 They contain a title block that must be updated and some starter code that should be helpful.
+Create your own versions of these.

 ## A note on submitted assignments